WPS/egon.io-website/_pages/howto.md

 ## Introduction

-Egon is a tool speficially designed to model Domain Stories.
-It is **not** a general purpose drwagin tool.
+Egon is a tool specifically designed to model Domain Stories.
+It is **not** a general purpose drawing tool.
 That means that it implements the grammatical rules of [Domain Storytelling](https://domainstorytelling.org/).

 There is no login or registration required to use Egon.
 Egon runs completely in your browser and it does not save your data in the cloud.